Master of Science in Health Care Administration

 Program Information (Code HCA_MS01)

 The Master of Science in Health Care Administration (MSHCA) curriculum consists of 45 units of course work.
 Required courses cover the essential functions of management and critical aspects of the US health care system.
 Electives, tailored to students' learning goals, include courses in health care site specialization and other academic disciplines.
+Courses are offered in the evenings Monday through Thursday at 4pm and 7pm.

 The Department of Health Care Administration at CSULB has established affiliation with a large number of regional health care facilities that furnish internship sites, field trip settings, and personnel resources and adjunct faculty.
 The Program is accredited by the Commission on Accreditation of Health Management Education (CAHME).